-The cozy, comfortable lodge accommodates up to 12 skiers and is equipped with indoor plumbing, shower, sauna and 12 V solar powered electric light.
+The cozy, comfortable lodge accommodates up to 14 skiers.
+It is light and bright, with spectacular views in every direction.
+The lodge is equipped with shower, indoor plumbing and 12 V solar power with a backup generator.

 Guests are driven from Revelstoke to Albert Canyon, 35 km (22 mi) east of the city.
 From there, a short flight brings them to the lodge.